 RIVERFRONT at las colonias PARK is a 140-acre mixed-use park in the City of Grand Junction.
 15 acres are designated for a business park geared toward outdoor recreation and tech-related businesses.
+The development is a Federal Opportunity Zone.

 The development provides a truly unique opportunity for visionary businesses seeking an outdoor-centric setting.
 By integrating access to outdoor fun, a collaborative community, and high end fit and finish, the development seeks to honor and support a healthy community balanced between work, play and commerce.